Frago9876543210/PhoneInMcpe/README.md

 * USB cable, but there is also debugging over the network.
 * Last pmmp build for MCPE 1.2
 * Gd lib
+* Know the screen resolution on your phone.

 ### How to install plugin?
 * Install: pmmp, gd lib, adb